 means a team of professionals and volunteer workers which includes at least: a Physician; a registered nurse; and could include the following: a social worker, a clergyman/counselor; volunteers; a clinical psychologist; physiotherapist; and occupational therapist.

 HOSPITAL

-means an institution licensed as a hospital by the appropriate state and local authorities and approved by The Joint Commission means a procedure to render an individual resistant to infection or disease.
+means an institution licensed as a hospital by the appropriate state and local authorities and approved by The Joint Commission.

 IMMUNIZATION